Jzjsnow/navi-complexity/README.md

 ### [Networks](https://github.com/Jzjsnow/navi-complexity/blob/main/data/networks)

-Subway networks of three cities from 2000 to 2020:
+Subway/information networks of three cities from 2000 to 2020:

 - PrimalGraph\_[bj/sh/sz]\_yyyy.gml: the subway network of Beijing/Shanghai/Shenzhen in the year of 'yyyy'.
     * Node: each node represents a station.